ROCm/HIP/docs/understand/hardware_implementation.rst

 with a register file, that provides the registers warps.

 The size of the warp is inherently related to the width of the vector ALU of the SIMD.
+On GCN compute units the width of the VALU is 16, so a warp can be issued to a SIMD every 4 cycles.
+As a compute unit has 4 SIMDs, it issues one warp per cycle.
 The instructions of a warp are effectively executed in lock-step.

 A SIMD always executes the same instruction for the whole VALU.
-If the control flow of a warp diverges, the performance is decreased, as the results for the threads that don't participate in that branch have to be masked out, and the instructions of the other branch have to be executed in the same way.
+If the control flow of a warp diverges, the performance is decreased, as the results for the threads that do not participate in that branch have to be masked out, and the instructions of the other branch have to be executed in the same way.
 The best performance can therefore be achieved when thread divergence is kept to a warp level, i.e. when all threads in a warp take the same execution path.